rantsandruse/lstm_attention_tf/README.md

 The main_lstm.ipynb show cases how to leverage existing functions to train your own LSTM + attention layer model.

 Addition of the attention layer appears to marginally improve the results of the testing set.
 But further testing is needed to establish the significance of the improvement...
-My intuition is that the for this particular data set, the marginally benefit of adding an additional attention layer is almost negligble.